FAIRiCUBE/uc3-drosophola-genetics/projects/LandscapeGenomicsPipeline/README.md

 # Landscape Genomics Pipeline

-This repository is supposed to hold documentation on the DEST_Pipeline derivate used for the UC3 Project of FAIRiCUBE.
+This repository is supposed to hold documentation on the DEST_Pipeline derivative used for the UC3 Project of FAIRiCUBE.
 This is a standalone repository, as well as a directory within the FAIRiCUBE uc3-drosophila-genetics.
 All the scripts used in the workflow are provided via the scripts directory.